Margins of discrete Bayesian networks: Nested Markov Property

 \section{Nested Markov Property}

-The \emph{nested Markov property} is defined via constraints satisfied by the marginal model, including conditional independences and `dormant independences' such as the Verma constraint in Example \ref{exm:one} \citep{shpitser:14}.
-The property is defined in the following recursive way.
+The nested Markov property imposes constraints on a joint distribution that mimic those satisfied by the marginal model, including conditional independences and the Verma constraint in Example \ref{exm:one} \citep{richardson:17}.
+It is defined in the following recursive way, which is a modification of the algorithm of \citet{tian:02}.